Healthy Eating Habits for Infants and Babies

 How early can parents start thinking about healthy eating habits?

 Infancy and toddlerhood are important time periods to set the foundation for healthy eating, sleep, and activity patterns that can decrease risk of childhood overweight or obesity.
-A growing body of evidence suggests that the earlier infants and parents start implementing healthy eating habits including understanding age-appropriate portions and avoiding practices that introduce excess calories, the more likely the child will have health growth and health weight in each phase of development.
-So-it’s really never too early to start!
+A growing body of evidence suggests that the earlier infants and parents start implementing healthy eating habits including understanding age-appropriate portions and avoiding practices that introduce excess calories, the more likely the child will have healthy growth and healthy weight in each phase of development.
+So, it’s really never too early to start!

 What foods and what feeding practices are recommended for infants in the 1st year of life?

-It is always best to speak to your pediatrician or healthcare provider with detailed questions regarding the introduction of solids and general feeding practices as each infant’s needs may differ.
-However, the table below can help guide parents around what foods to offer and during what developmental period to promote health eating habits early on.
+It is always best to speak to your pediatrician or health care provider with detailed questions regarding the introduction of solids and general feeding practices as each infant’s needs may differ.
+However, the table below can help guide parents around what foods to offer and during what developmental period to promote healthy eating habits early on.

 Food for 1st year of life: